ElStormus/PYTHON-YTB-DOWNLOADER-WITH-GUI/README.md

 /!\ Downloading copyrighted video or audio from Youtube is illegal.
 I am not responsible for your use of this tool.

 This tool is still under developpment and may be unstable.
 In case of bugs, let me know here.
 Thanks for your support !

+You can download "YTB_DOWNLOADER" folder to get an executable file !
+Otherwise you can download the Python's script and the "img" folder!